heroiclabs/nakama-docs/docs/runtime-function-reference.md

 Registers a HTTP endpoint within the server.

 !!! warning
-    This should not be used to implement custom client functions use `register_rpc` instead.
+    This should not be used to implement custom client functions instead have a look at `register_rpc`.

 This can be useful to define web callbacks to handle various Ad networks.
 It can also be used to enable server to server communication to ease the integration of Nakama server into various server stacks.
+Have a look at the section on [runtime code basics](runtime-code-basics.md).

 _Parameters_